 Under Article 71 para.
-1a-1c of the Banking Law Act, the Bank's Board of Executives set forth a limit for the Bank's exposures towards another bank or credit institution or a group of affiliated entities, comprising at least one bank or credit institution, at the level of 35% of the Bank's own funds, however not exceeding the equivalent of EUR 150 million.
-As at 31 December 2012, the said limit amounted to PLN 613,230 thousand on a consolidated basis and was not exceeded.
+1a-1c of the Banking Law Act, the Bank's Board of Executives set forth a limit for the Bank's exposures towards a bank or credit institution or a group of affiliated entities, comprising at least one bank or credit institution, at the level of 35% of the Bank's own funds, however not exceeding the equivalent of EUR 150 million.

+As at 31 December 2012, the limit stood at PLN 613,230 thousand and was not exceeded with respect to any customer or a group of affiliated entities.